AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/02_RAII.md

 int b;

-// b is lvalue, a is rvalue
+// b and a are both lvalues
-b = a;
+// lvalues may appear on the right hand side b = a;

 std::vector<int> vec;
-// vec is lvalue, {} is rvalue vec = {};
+// vec is an lvalue, {} is an rvalue vec = {};

+int& t = a;
+// t is an lvalue
+t = 5;
 ```

 *rvalue references* are denoted as `T&&`, which means that it's a temporary object, whose value won't be used later.